KREAMpresLIQ/DailyRoutine/README.md

 ---

-Write a pogram that interprets the Body Mass Index (BMI) based on a user's weight and height.
+Write a program that interprets the Body Mass Index (BMI) based on a user's weight and height.

 It should tell them the interpretation of their BMI based on the BMI value.